derhuerst/flacon/readme.md

 # flacon 💉

-***flacon* is a dependency injection container** with a clean and tiny API that helps you to test your components individually.
+***flacon* is a dependency injection container** with a clean and tiny API that helps you to test your components individually. `.5k` minified & gzipped.

 - **Flexible** – It does *not* care about what a module factory returns.
 - **Unopinionated** – It does *not* interfere with `require` calls.